What is Shopify Inventory Management and How to fulfill orders on Shopify?

 However, as an alternative, you may split one product into multiple products in order to increase the overall number of variants.

 Here’s how you can do it.
-Let’s assume you are willing to sell jewelry boxes which comes in different material, shapes, sizes, colors, and others.
+Let’s assume you are willing to sell jewelry boxes that come in different material, shapes, sizes, colors, and others.
 Now, to maximize the number of variants for your “Jewelry Box” you can create three different products based on the materials (for instance, wooden, metal, or fiber).
 Now, within each of these three product categories, you may add 100 variants each, totaling 300 allowable variants, against 100 variants which would have been the case if you have not divided the product category.

-Alternatively, you can also choose third-party inventory management software Shopify, that enable you to easily segregate the products and add as many variants as you want.
+Alternatively, you can also choose third-party inventory management software Shopify, that enables you to easily segregate the products and add as many variants as you want.
 Some of the benefits of the best Shopify inventory management app for adding product variants include;

 – Maximize the number of products/variants you wish to add to your Shopify store even outside the restriction limit